adrelanos/anon-iceweasel-warning/README.md

 Shows a local homepage saying "Do not use this browser for anything other than downloading Tor Browser, unless you know what you are doing!" in iceweasel.

+For better usability/security.

+Safe to remove if you know this.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)

 # Generic Readme #